 Price includes two boat dives, a lunch and transportation Helsinki-Porkkala-Helsinki.
 All equipment rentals will be charged separately by dive shops, typically 30€ for a tank & lead, 70€ for full set excl. mask&fins.
 Dive boat operations are carried out by dive clubs - not commercial operators, hence prepare to gear on/off yourself & with your buddy :-)

 A representative of the Maritime Archaeological Society will introduce the Park for you and is available for questions.

 Post-conference excursion to Stockholm 6th of June – 8th of June

 Welcome to Stockholm!
 Jump into a ferry in Helsinki on Saturday evening, and find yourself cruising in the beautiful archipelago of Stockholm on Sunday morning.
-We plan to offer a guided tour of the Vasa museum (Sunday), and a wreck safari onboard an historical ship (Monday).
-The return trip will take place with a ferry on Monday evening, and you will find yourself back in Helsinki on Tuesday morning.
+We plan to offer a guided tour of the Vasa museum.
+The return trip with the ferry will take place Sunday evening, and you will find yourself back in Helsinki on Monday morning.